 Testing and Additional Credits

 Testing, ACE and Life Achievement credits may be considered towards a degree program.
 These credits will be included in the maximum 90 credit transfer limit and credit will not be granted for any duplicate course.
 Official transcripts are required to consider credit for transfer.
-Up to 30 open elective credits may be granted for prior learning achievements or work experiences, which the College judges to be of such quality as to be comparable to educational achievement at the College level.
+Up to 30 open elective credits may be granted for prior learning achievements or work experiences, which the University judges to be of such quality as to be comparable to educational achievement at the university level.
 Any student interested in applying for live achievement credit should consult their COP or PACT Mentor.
 If you are considering taking any of these exams please consult your PACT Mentor prior to doing so.
 PACT Mentors can also assist with Advanced Placement and International Baccalaureate credit evaluation.